newt0/defaimint/pitch/elevenlabs-script.md

 140,000+ tokens launch daily.
 Protocols fragment.
 Volatility never ends.

-A-I was supposed to help.
+Ay-Eye was supposed to help.
 Instead, it became a weapon — one only experts know how to wield.

 They get smarter.